knative-extensions/eventing-kafka/pkg/channel/consolidated/README.md

   name: config-kafka
   namespace: <YOUR_NAMESPACE>
 data:
-  # Broker URL.
-Replace this with the URLs for your kafka cluster,
+  eventing-kafka: |
-  # which is in the format of my-cluster-kafka-bootstrap.my-kafka-namespace:9092.
+    kafka:
-  bootstrapServers: REPLACE_WITH_CLUSTER_URL
+      brokers: REPLACE_WITH_CLUSTER_URL
 ```

-> Note: the `bootstrapServers` value does not have to be the same as the one
+> Note: the `brokers` value does not have to be the same as the one
 > specified in `knative-eventing/config-kafka`.

 Then create a KafkaChannel: